ajueid/CosmiXs/README.md

-# DMSpectra
+# Updated spectra of stable particles from dark matter

-Repository for the updated particle spectra from dark matter.
-The predictions are made using the state-of-art MC event generators
+We provide the spectra of the cosmic messengers such as $\bar{p}, e^+, \gamma$ or $\nu$ at the production for various annihilation channels and dark matter masses.